cran/irtplay/README.md

 pretest items on the scale of the operational item parameters (Kim, 2006).
 In `irtplay` package, FIPC is implemented with two main steps:

-1. Prepare a response data set and the item meta data of the fixed (or operational) items.
+1. Prepare a response data set and the item metadata of the fixed (or operational) items.
 2. Implement FIPC to estimate the item parameters of pretest items using the `est_irt()` function.